tsmith512/tsmithcreative/_posts/2013-08-03-pantheon-multidev.md

 My Git principles, summarized from git-flow:

-- `master` (mainline, trunk, etc.) is for _stable, working, released_ code.
+- The default branch (mainline, trunk, master, etc.) is for _stable, working, released_ code.
-- Every commit to `master` should be releasable, and should be tagged as such.
+- Every commit to default should be releasable, and should be tagged as such.
 This way, anyone who clones master starts with a stable product.
 - All development should happen on a `devel` branch.
 - Features or other work which would involve multiple commits should branch off from dev, then be merged back into dev.